dfsklar/TheHavensCalendarMgmt/README.md

 VRBO stupidly does not allow importation of a google-hosted calendar, because "so often it has events like birthdays and to-do reminders".
 INSANE!
 It will let you display such calendars but it will not let events on those calendars actually block days from availability.
 INSANE!!
 So I have to mirror the google calendars on my own hosted site.

+# About the anti-single unit calendar

+This is an attempt to artificially block rental of the individual single units during weekends and during peak periods of summer/holidays.

+During peak seasons: we want to offer NO singles at all.
+But we open up all peak dates if unrented 2 weeks out.

+Non-peak: no singles for fri and sat, but singles ok for weekdays.
+But open up all dates that are unrented 3 weeks out.

+However: if one of the singles is rented, no matter what time of year or of week, the other single must NOT be blocked.

 # Prep of a linux box

 It is not enough to have python2.7 available.
 There are other setups needed: